projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 A **launch script** is a shell script that is used to configure and create a post-launched User VM.
 Each User VM has its own launch script.

-To generate a scenario configuration file and launch scripts:
+To generate a scenario configuration file and launch script:

 #.
 On the development computer, install ACRN Configurator dependencies: